Common Questions about GERD

 The most common symptom of GERD is heartburn.
 Another typical symptom is reflux of fluid into the mouth.

 Some of the other less common symptoms may include difficulty or pain when swallowing, sensation of food sticking in the esophagus, hoarseness, throat-clearing, chronic sore throat, wheezing, or chronic cough.
-Learn more about the signs and symptoms of GERD.

 How do I know if I have GERD?